Spectroscopy involves the interaction of electromagnetic radiation with matter.

 The energy(E) of a photon given by plank’s law:

 E = hv

 where h is plank’s constant and v is frequency of radiation.

 Some important electromagnetic radiation are radio wave, microwave, infra-red, x-rays,visible, ultraviolet , gamma rays.

 The instrument that used for investigation of absorption phenomena is called spectrophotometer.

 Importance of spectroscopy:

-Infrared spectroscopy helps to identify the atoms and molecules in the object.
+Infrared spectroscopy helps identify the object’s atoms and molecules.

 The red shift and blue shift in spectral lines tells us how fast the object is receding from earth or coming toward it.

-Spectroscopy and spectrography are those terms that used a refer to the measurement of radiation intensity as a function of wave-length.
+Spectroscopy and spectrography are the terms used to refer to the radiation intensity measurement as a wave-length function.
 The terms are often used to describe experimental spectroscopic method.